quocbao19982009/Huuva-homework/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Description
+## Challange's Description

-The Engineering team at Huuva develops software for our kitchen staff so they can manage the incoming orders via software instead of paper tickets.
-In this assignment you’ll develop a small web application.
+You are challanged to develop a software for our kitchen staff so they can manage the incoming orders via software instead of paper tickets.
+In this challange, you’ll develop a small web application.
 In this application it should be possible to change the status of the order and show relevant information to the chef.

 ## Task